 – Go to the provider’s official site, download the Windows app, and install.

 – Open the app, sign in with your account, and complete any onboarding prompts.
+Edge router explained: a comprehensive guide to edge routing, VPN termination, and security for home and business networks 2026

 4 Install the Edge extension optional but handy